 All men produce testosterone and DHT, so it’s normal to experience some shedding across your hairline.
 However, not all men generate DHT in the volumes required to cause the rapid substantial hair loss behind a receding hairline.
 So if you’re experiencing a slower rate of hair loss that corresponds to your age, you don’t need to be concerned about pattern balding just yet.

 If your hairline has receded more than 2cm from its original position, you’re probably experiencing a receding hairline.
-If your hairline hasn’t moved back this far, and seems to correspond with your age, it’s more likely to be a mature hairline.
+If your hairline hasn’t moved back this far and seems to correspond with your age, it’s more likely to be a mature hairline.

-While both mature and receding hairlines can start at a young age, receding hairlines are much more noticeable in your late teens and early to mid 20s.
+While both mature and receding hairlines can start at a young age, receding hairlines are much more noticeable in your late teens and early to mid-20s.
 If your hairline starts to move back later in life, your hairline is probably just maturing.

-3. Family history
+3. Family history of baldness

 Mature hairlines don’t usually result in substantial hair loss.
 Instead, they often give men a distinguished look that corresponds with their age.
 As a result, most men with a mature hairline don’t seek to restore the hair they’ve lost from around their temples.

 However, if your retreating hairline has knocked your confidence, there are ways to stall your hair loss, including medication and other therapies.
 Here are some things you can do to keep your hair happy and healthy while it ages.

 What to do if your hairline is receding